 This fish is one of the best fish for 3 gallon tank because of its small size.
 Keeping 6 Least Killifish in your 3 gallon tank is possible as long as proper care is provided to them.

 Providing bottom cover such as Dwarf Baby Tears will give them an extra sense of security and should help keep them active throughout the day.
-The tank must also be tightly covered because like most livebearers, these fish are quite capable of jumping out of their tank if startled or threatened.
+The tank must also be tightly covered because, like most livebearers, these fish are quite capable of jumping out of their tank if startled or threatened.

 Otocinclus are great fish for 3 gallon tank.
-They are known to be hardy, peaceful, and they will not outgrow your tank.
+They are known to be hardy and peaceful, and they will not outgrow your tank.
 This fish may look ugly, but it’s actually cute and friendly.
 Fish like Otocinclus will help maintain the tank by eating algae and other leftovers that may cause problems in your aquarium.

 Otocinclus lifespan is about 3 – 4 years old, but they can live a bit longer if you take good care of them.
-These fish have a very small body, so you should keep them on a small 3 gallon or 5 gallon fish tank with plenty of plants decor that can provide a hiding spot since they are shy type of fish.
+These fish have a very small body, so you should keep them in a small 3 gallon or 5 gallon fish tank with plenty of plants decor that can provide a hiding spot since they are a shy type of fish.

 Ghost Shrimp (aka Cherry shrimp, Sakura shrimp, Glass shrimp) make the best stocking option when setting up your 3 gallon tank as a shrimp tank.
 Why?
 They are cheap and can tolerate water parameters.
 This makes them perfect for any fishkeepers looking to add a unique look to their 3 gallon tank while keeping the expenses low.

 They are also very peaceful shrimps and get along with all fish that will fit in a 3 gallon fish tank.
 Furthermore, they can be kept in groups, making them one of the best 3 gallon tank stocking options if you want to keep different species.